A freelance business is mainly composed of time spent in creative/client work and time spent in administrative work.

 Moxie is a tool entirely focused on freelancers.

 One of their core values is to “put freelancers first” and after testing this tool and reviewing it, I can tell it’s true.

 And their founders keep iterating to evolve as the freelancing industry does, and as they gather feedback from their many users.

 - Simple and easy to learn

 - Some features may be considered “basic” if you are looking for very niche-focused solutions.
-For example, while Hectic can be great for running a freelance photography business, it’s not entirely focused on photography businesses or a custom solution only for that niche.
+For example, while Moxie can be great for running a freelance photography business, it’s not entirely focused on photography businesses or a custom solution only for that niche.

 Bonsai or Hello Bonsai as it’s also known, was created to help freelancers do the “business chores” that creatives and busy professionals may find boring or painful.

 Invoicing, proposals, collection, accounting, file management – these are all part of your business operation, so you’ll have to do them, right?
 Why not making them easier and increase the time you spend on revenue generating activities?